anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 Once the decision has been made on whether to elect (or remove) the intended Steward, the established address corresponding to the multisig is added to (removed from) the `PGF` internal address.

-Do we want to keep track of the Stewards' spendings (so that one doesn't simply steamroll the others)?

 ### Example

 The below example hopefully demonstrates the mechanism more clearly.